rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Plantomancer Spell List.md

 - **+5 PM:** muda o alvo para 1 espírito ou monstro.
 Requer 3º círculo..
 - **+5 PM:** afeta todos os alvos dentro do alcance..{{pageNumber,auto}}
 \page

-### Enhance Ability
-<div class="spell-tags">transmutation abjuration warmagic boost feral sacred wild thaumaturgy arcane</div>

-*2nd Circle*
-- **Execução:** padrão
-- **Alcance:** toque
-- **Alvo:** 1 criatura
-- **Duração:** concentração.
-___

-Bear’s Endurance.
-The target has advantage on Constitution checks.
-It also gains 2d6 temporary hit points, which are lost when the spell ends..Bull’s Strength.
-The target has advantage on Strength checks, and his or her carrying capacity doubles..Cat’s Grace.
-The target has advantage on Dexterity checks.
-It also doesn’t take damage from falling 20 feet or less if it isn’t incapacitated..Eagle’s Splendor.
-The target has advantage on Charisma checks..Fox’s Cunning.
-The target has advantage on Intelligence checks..Owl’s Wisdom.
-The target has advantage on Wisdom checks.

-- **+2PM:** aumente o número de alvos em 1.

 ### Enlarge/Reduce
 <div class="spell-tags">transmutation boost sacred warmagic thaumaturgy arcane</div>